pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

   }
 }
 ```
-Notice we, also, imported our new-todo page and added a newTodo method.
-This is what we will call when changing to make a new todo.
+Notice we, also, imported our new-todo page, and added a newTodo method.
+This is what we will call when changing to the newTodoPage.
 In that method we are calling our nav controllers push method.

 Now that we have our data setup lets render it.
 In our html we will have this:
 ```